Updated May 3, 2023

 - It is essential to implement the result of the Cartesian product.

-- Inner join is used to evaluate true condition result in PostgreSQL cross join.
+- PostgreSQL uses inner join to evaluate the true condition result in cross join.

 - We have used customer and department table, for example, to describe cross join.

 Please find below Figure 1 for the same.